ladybirdweb/faveo-helpdesk-docker-v2/Readme.md

 git clone https://github.com/ladybirdweb/faveo-helpdesk-docker-v2.git
 ```
 ---

+Next, navigate to your terminal to the directory you cloned this, and give the executable permission to bash scripts.

 ### For all Faveo Edition (excpet community edition):
-Next, navigate to your terminal to the directory you cloned this, and give the executable permission to faveo-run.sh bash script.

 ```sh
 chmod +x faveo-run.sh
 ```

 ### For Faveo Community Edition:
-Next, navigate to your terminal to the directory you cloned this, and give the executable permission to faveo-community-run.sh bash script.

 ```sh
 chmod +x faveo-community-run.sh